Veterans & Servicemembers- Educational Benefits

 ONU will return any unearned TA funds on a proportional basis through at least the 60 percent portion of the period for which the funds were provided.

 ONU has designated a point of contact for the programs related to benefits for veterans.
-The name and contact information for this individual is listed at the top right of this page.
-This individual is trained and qualified about the TA program, the Department of Education Title IV funding, Veterans Affairs education benefits, and familiar with institution-based services to Service members who are seeking information about academic counseling, financial aid counseling, job search support, or other student support services at ONU.
+The contact information for this individual is listed at the top right of this page.
+This individual is trained and qualified in the TA program, the Department of Education Title IV funding, Veterans Affairs education benefits, and is familiar with institution-based services to service members who are seeking information about academic counseling, financial aid counseling, job search support, or other student support services at ONU.